Medications can both enhance and save lives, but there is a hidden risk that can create dire consequences — the danger of medication noncompliance.

 - Tip: Check into mail order prescriptions that are delivered to the home, or contact Advanced Home Health Care for assistance.

 Taking prescription medications correctly is fundamental to seniors’ health.
-For help in making certain a senior you know is following doctor’s orders, contact Advanced Home Health Care, providers of the best Burlington, IA senior care at 800.791.7785.
+For help in making certain a senior you know is following doctor’s orders, contact Advanced Home Health Care, provider of the best rehabilitation services in Mount Pleasant, IA and the surrounding areas, at 800.791.7785.
 Click here to view our service area.